 Candidates will complete a capstone masters project guided by a research question related to their teaching practices that extends their understanding and application of content in the program.
-Candidates will review the literature, create a small-scale study which they will conduct, and present their findings and implications.
-Matriculants only.
+Candidates

 Credits: 3.
 Contact Hours: 3 hr./wk.
 Includes 10 hours of fieldwork.
 Prerequisite: Completion of 9 credits